Sleep: The Holy Grail for Insomniacs

 Many things I have tried that did not work for me have worked for others, so do not let my failure to find sleep discourage you.
 You need to try these options to know if they will work for you, and that is the point.
 Keep trying.

-Remaining open to trying new options
+Stay open to new options for treating insomnia

 Be open to trying new options to determine if something works for you.
 I am not suggesting you try every single medication without putting thought into it.
 Research medications.
 Know what you need a medication to do for you.